akka/akka/akka-docs/src/main/paradox/typed/mailboxes.md

 ```

 The given requirement names a class or interface which will then be ensured to
-be a supertype of the message queue’s implementation.
+be a supertype of the message queue's implementation.
 In case of a
 conflict—e.g. if the actor requires a mailbox type which does not satisfy this
 requirement—then actor creation will fail.